dcorns/CARDS/README.md

 CARDS
 =====

-On going project on cards for practice
+Never ending project on cards for practice